 7 The Polar Express

-The Great Smoky Mountains Railroad had already achieved stardom by the time The Polar Express came out more than a decade ago.
-The animated film added to the luster with an annual excursion booked by thousands of passengers.
+The Great Smoky Mountains Railroad had already achieved stardom by the time The Polar Express came out, but the animated film added to the luster with an annual excursion booked by thousands of passengers.
 The read-along ride features Chris Van Allsburg’s 1985 book, clips from the movie soundtrack, warm cocoa and a treat as the train of pajama-clad children clacks to the North Pole, where Santa awaits with a gift.
 Christmas carols will be sung as they return back to the Bryson City Depot.

 8 Holidays at Tryon Palace

 Overtaxed colonists had a bad case of humbug in December 1770, when Gov. William Tryon threw the first party at the fancy Georgian-style structure where he would live and run the government.
 Two-and-a-half centuries later, Tryon Palace historic site recreates the effect of the event with holiday-themed tours offered during the season.
-Plus, the annual Holiday Cheer takes place Dec.
-12 and Dec.
-19 with festivities illuminated by the glow of candlelight and fireworks, along with traditional circus performers.
+Plus, the annual Candlelight Nights take place Dec.
+11 and 18 with festivities illuminated by the glow of candlelight and fireworks, along with traditional circus performers.

 Holiday Ice Skating